broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 - **Update the list of published images**:
-  Once the newly built images are successfully pushed, this job updates the JSON files containing the list of images (i.e., `dockers*.json`), and commit and push the changes to the `main` branch.
+  Once the newly built images are successfully pushed, this job updates the JSON files containing the list of images (i.e., `dockers*.json`), and commits and pushes the changes to the `main` branch.
   To achieve this, we use a _bot_ account; specifically:

   - Login to git using the bot's Personal Access Token (PAT)